samiulhq/sasviyaworkshop/Individual Logs in SAS Studio Flow/Readme.md

 1. **Incorporate the Custom Step**:
    - Drag and drop the "Run SAS Code" step into your flow workspace.
 2. **Configure the Step**:
-   - Point the step to your SAS code by specifying the file path or using the code editor.
+   - Point the step to your SAS code by navigating to your SAS program file.
 3. **Repeat for Multiple Programs**:
    - Repeat steps 1 and 2 for each SAS program you want to include in the flow.
 4. **Create Swimlanes**:
-   - Organize your steps into swimlanes for sequential or parallel execution as required.
+   - Organize your steps into swimlanes for sequential execution.

 ## Example
 Below is an example flow that demonstrates how to use the "Run SAS Code" custom step within a SAS Studio flow: